digao-dalpiaz/Dam/README.md

 `CustomIcon: TIcon` = Defines a custom icon to show in the message dialog.
 This icon only is shown when Icon=diCustom.

 `CustomTitle: String` = Defines a custom title for message form.
 This caption is only used then Title=dtCustom.

+`Dam: TDam` = Defines Dam container of this message.

 `FixedWidth: Integer` = Defines a fixed width of message window, in pixels.
 If this value is zero (default), then the window width will be automatically calculated according to the message text. *There is a minimum and maximum fixed limits to the message form*.